 The CIA adopted cloud services to improve its operations in the field and at headquarters, and along with being able to develop and deploy new capabilities in a matter of days, the cloud provides a strength of security unmatched by legacy systems.

-“You do not move to the cloud or buy new hardware so you can host legacy services.
-That doesn’t make sense,” said Sean Roche, the associate deputy director of digital innovation for the CIA — or, the self-proclaimed agency “deputy director for all things digital.”
+“You do not move to the cloud or buy new hardware so you can host legacy services — that doesn’t make sense,” said Sean Roche, associate deputy director of digital innovation for the CIA — or, the self-proclaimed agency “deputy director for all things digital.”
 He spoke at the June 20 Amazon Web Services Public Sector Summit in Washington, D.C.

-Roche also discovered that the data the CIA gathers, which is often times collected at “enormous risk,” should not be locked into proprietary data structures or databases that were optimized for customer service systems through licensing agreements he described would “make time share condos in Florida look good.”
+Roche also discovered the data the CIA gathers, which is often times collected at “enormous risk,” should not be locked into proprietary data structures or databases optimized for customer service systems through licensing agreements he described would “make time share condos in Florida look good.”

 These legacy customer service systems don’t provide clear visibility into connectivity, configuration or compliance that would allow users to patch a vulnerability as fast as needed.

 “Security is an absolutely existential need for everything we do at the agency,” Roche said.
 “The cloud on its weakest day is more secure than client service solutions,” which can be attributed to encryption running seamlessly on every level without hurting user performance.